ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 Despite the similarity in their names, Type 3 has nothing to do with Type 3c.

+Confusingly, this term is also used by [organizations like TCOYD](https://tcoyd.org/category/type-3/) to refer to family/friends of people with diabetes.

 ## SPIDDM and LADA (Latent Autoimmune Diabetes in Adults)

 > You have Type 1 but the leak in your gas tank develops slowly.
 Most of you are